 |

-Artillery played a crucial role in determining the outcome of the Battle of Gettysburg (American Civil War Artillery Organization).
-Artillery units fought desperately side by side with their infantry
+played a crucial role in determining the outcome of the Battle of Gettysburg.
+(See Battle of Gettysburg and the Infantry, Cavalry,

-counterparts during all three days of the battle and Union guns made up the difference during the July 3rd finale known as Pickett's Charge.
+side by side with their infantry counterparts during all three days of the battle and Union guns made up the difference during the

-Today, there are hundreds of cannon that line park avenues at locations where Union and Confederate
+July 3rd finale known as Pickett's Charge.
+Today, there are hundreds of cannon that line park avenues at locations where Union and Confederate batteries were established during the battle.
+Each position is marked by

-cannon of the type used by that organization during the battle.
-Visitors are quick to note that the guns on both sides are
+a tablet or monument with a compliment of cannon of the type used by that organization during the battle.
+Visitors

-very similar in design and made of bronze or iron.
-In fact, Confederate artillery units were not only armed with southern-made
+are quick to note that the guns on both sides are very similar in design and made of bronze or iron.
+In fact, Confederate

-cannon, but a number of captured Union guns filled southern artillery organizations.
-One popular story relates that a captured
+artillery units were not only armed with Southern-made cannon, but a number of captured Union guns filled Southern artillery

-his head in acknowledgement.
-When a Union soldier asked the southerner what he was looking at, the man replied, "Ya'll have
+what he was looking at, the man replied, "Ya'll have as many of them thar US

-as many of them thar US guns as we have!"
+guns as we have!"

 Artillery in the 1800's